namanrajpal/slack-cline/SYSTEM_ARCHITECTURE.md

    * Either ephemeral or thread message:

-     * “Starting Cline run for `Run unit tests and summarize failures`…”
+     * "Starting Cline run for `Run unit tests and summarize failures`…"

 ---